-Today’s post is all about DIY dog treat decorating ideas for extra special (and fun) homemade dog treats.
+This special FAQ post is all about DIY dog treat decorating ideas for extra special (and fun) homemade dog treats.
 As part of our current FAQs, Tips, and Troubleshooting mini-series topic on treats, we’re getting fancy with tips for treat tinting, shaping, stamping, icing, and more.
 Let’s look at different techniques and ideas for decorating homemade dog treats.

 Simple and Easy Homemade Baked Biscuit Dog Treats